Last Updated on

-- Pinpoint important touchpoints and experiences that contribute to customer churn.
+- Pinpointing important touchpoints and experiences that contribute to customer churn.

-- Learn more opportunities to improve customer retention.
+- Learning about more opportunities to improve customer retention.

-- Understand the areas where customer experience is already working.
+- Understanding the areas where customer experience is already working.

-- Identify opportunities for innovating the customer experience and develop competitive advantage.
+- Identifying opportunities for innovating the customer experience and developing a competitive advantage.

-Customer experience maps are an amazing tool to help brands understand their customers more and identify opportunities to improve customer satisfaction, retention and loyalty by providing a fully integrated and seamless customer experience.
+Customer experience maps are an amazing tool in helping brands to better understand their customers and identify opportunities to improve customer satisfaction, retention and loyalty through a fully integrated and seamless customer experience.
 With a customer experience map, businesses are armed with a detailed illustration of the different opportunities, challenges and shortcomings that their brand delivers.

 Upgrading and integrating the customer experience

 Too often, these maps become corporate wallpaper rather than being actively implemented.
-To fully optimise, integrate and innovate the customer experience, consider answering these questions:
+To fully optimise, integrate and innovate the customer experience, consider answering the following questions: